Updated on August 24, 2022

 Written evidence, which refers to any paper documents and digital records that can be introduced during a divorce case.
 The parties will gather and present most of the written evidence early on in the divorce process.

 Under Texas law, both written and oral evidence is admissible unless it is irrelevant to the divorce case or was obtained through illegal means.
+Learn what methods of gathering evidence are legal and illegal by reading “Divorce and Snooping: What Is Legal and What Isn’t?”

-What Evidence Can Be Used During a Contested Divorce?
+What Evidence Can Be Used during a Contested Divorce?

 Generally, evidence that can be used during a contested divorce is broken down into three types: